 The best things to see and do in the Golden Triangle

-Golden Triangle tour itinerary: We visited Delhi, Jaipur and Agra in that order, but most standard tours will take you from Delhi to Agra to Jaipur.
+India Golden Triangle itinerary: We visited Delhi, Jaipur and Agra in that order, but most standard tours will take you from Delhi to Agra to Jaipur.
 The reason why we did it this way is because we would have been in Agra on a Friday, which is the one day during the week that the Taj Mahal is closed.
 Luckily, Top Indian Holidays suggested this easy fix so that we didn’t end up in Agra and missing the Taj Mahal.

 1. Top places to visit in Delhi